 Yes.
 Power washing pavers is one of the better ways to clean it, as long as you do it carefully.
 Start with the lowest possible psi and slowly work your way up.
 Remember to maintain the nozzle at least 12 inches away at all times.

 Yes.
 Bleach can pretty much clean anything.
-Simply pour the 1:10 solution onto the stained area, rinsing it with hot water afterwards.
+Simply pour the 1:10 solution onto the stained area, rinsing it with hot water afterward.